 In early 2020 we began using gender-neutral pronouns with our oldest child, Ember.
 A year later, we are still adjusting.
-Using they/them/their pronouns is something we actively have to think about when talking to them and about them.
+We actively have to think about using they/them/their pronouns when talking to them and about them.

 Because we had already been through a pronoun change with our youngest, we thought this time would be easier.
 We were wrong.

 We had spent twenty-six years referring to our oldest child using one set of pronouns.
-Those pronouns formed a muscle memory, like when you learn to ride a bike or write cursive.
-We didn’t have to think about saying them, our brains just used them when referring to our child.
+Those pronouns had formed a muscle memory, like when you learn to ride a bike or write cursive.
+We didn't have to think about saying them.
+Our brains just used them when referring to our child.

 Now, suddenly, we were asking our brains to re-learn how to refer to our child.
-Not only did we have to learn what pronouns to use, we had to think carefully about how to speak about our child.
-We could no longer use the term son, and the words “nephew, grandson, and brother” were off-limits as well.
+Not only did we have to learn what pronouns to use, but we also had to think carefully about how to speak about our child.
+We could no longer use the term son, and the words "nephew, grandson, and brother" were also off-limits.

 Learning new pronouns is like learning anything else.
 You have to practice.
 You have to be intentional about them at first.
-You have to go slow and think about what you are about to say.
+You have to go slow and think about what you will say.
 The more you practice, the easier it gets.

-I find when I’m tired or angry or emotional, it’s hard to use the correct pronouns.
-My brain reverts back to what it already knew.
+When I'm tired, angry, or emotional, it's hard to use the correct pronouns.
+My brain reverts to what it already knew.

 This was the same experience I had when Leo came out as transgender.
-He was 19.5, so my brain had a few less years of muscle memory built up, but it was still there.
+He was 19.5, so my brain had fewer years of muscle memory built up, but it was still there.
 After six years of using he/him/his pronouns with Leo, this is no longer true.
 So I know that in time, this will not be true with Ember.

-Until then, I do the best I can.
-I use Ember’s pronouns whenever I can, even with people who don’t know them.
-I correct people who use Ember’s pronouns incorrectly.
-Even if it’s what feels like the ten-thousandth time.
-I apologize when I get them wrong, no matter who I am talking to.
-I try to set a good example for how to speak respectfully about transgender people.
+Until then, I will do the best I can.
+I use Ember's pronouns whenever I can, even with people who don't know them.
+I correct people who misuse Ember's pronouns.
+Even if it's for what feels like the ten-thousandth time.
+I apologize for getting them wrong, no matter who I am talking to.
+I try to set a good example of how to speak respectfully about transgender people.